 Under the Employment Insurance Act, employees who are related to their employer (individual or corporation) might not be in an insurable employment.
 This means that they would not have EI premiums deducted from their pay and would not be able to get EI benefits.

 There are several ways employees are considered to be related to the employer.
 They can be related:

 - where the employer is a corporation, the employee is considered related to the corporation when he or she controls the corporation, is related to a person who either controls the corporation or is a member of a related group that controls the corporation.

 This does not mean the employment of a family member is automatically not insurable.
-For more information, see Meaning of "not dealing at arm's length" for purposes of the Employment Insurance Act (EIA).
+For more information, see Not dealing at arm's length for purposes of the Employment Insurance Act (EIA).

 However, these individuals can be in insurable employment if you would have negotiated a similar contract with a person with whom you deal at arm's length.

 You have to look at all the circumstances of the employment to see if someone else would have been hired under a similar contract of employment.
 The circumstances that we look at include: